Springfield and Hampden County Massachusetts free clothes, furniture, school supplies and clothing closets.

 Main Phone: 413-532-9300

 The agency offers the Holyoke Family Network.
 The family resource center has free clothing, information on parenting for mothers and fathers, as well as referrals.
-Other resources include emergency food, free school supplies, winter jackets, and more.
+This includes diapers as well as free birthday toys for kids.
+Other resources include emergency food, free school supplies for lower income students, winter jackets, and more.

 Keeping Pace With Multiple Miracles